 Prevention Connection

-Prevention Connection features MSU campus collaborators who have contributed their time, talents and experiences to be a connection to POE and others around MSU when it comes to the prevention of gender based violence.
+Prevention Connection features MSU campus collaborators who have contributed their time, talents and experiences to be a connection to POE and others around MSU when it comes to the prevention of gender-based violence.
 Each of these connections were highlighted on social media to demonstrate the collaborative nature of prevention efforts at MSU.

 Photos included